 Cardiac magnetic resonance imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the structures within and around the heart.
-Cardiac MRI is used to detect or monitor cardiac disease and to evaluate the heart's anatomy and function in patients with both heart disease present at birth and heart diseases that develop after birth.
-Cardiac MRI does not use ionizing radiation to produce images, and it may provide the best images of the heart for certain conditions.
+Doctors use cardiac MRI to detect or monitor cardiac disease.
+They also use it to evaluate the heart's anatomy and function in patients with both heart disease present at birth and heart diseases that develop after birth.
+Cardiac MRI does not use radiation, and it may provide the best images of the heart for certain conditions.

-Tell your doctor about any health problems, recent surgeries or allergies, and whether there's a possibility you are pregnant.
+Tell your doctor about any health problems, recent surgeries, or allergies, and whether you are pregnant.
 The magnetic field is not harmful, but it may cause some medical devices to malfunction.
 Most orthopedic implants pose no risk, but you should always tell the MRI technologist if you have any devices or metal in your body.
 Guidelines about eating and drinking before your exam vary between facilities.
 Unless you are told otherwise, take your regular medications as usual.
 Leave all jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a hospital gown during the exam.
-If you have claustrophobia or anxiety, you may want to ask your doctor for a mild sedative prior to the exam.
+You may need to change into a gown for the procedure.
+If you have claustrophobia or anxiety, ask your doctor for a mild sedative prior to the exam.

 - What is Cardiac MRI?